JasperFx/marten/docs/documents/multi-tenancy.md

 ## Scoping Sessions to Tenancy

-The following sample demonstrates scoping a document session to tenancy idenfitied as *tenant1*.
+The following sample demonstrates scoping a document session to tenancy identified as *tenant1*.
 With multi-tenancy enabled, the persisted `User` objects are then associated with the tenancy of the session.

 <!-- snippet: sample_tenancy-scoping-session-write -->
 <a id='snippet-sample_tenancy-scoping-session-write'></a>